ngsankha/ngsankha.github.io/_posts/2016-03-17-content-length-http-headers.md

 A reduced test-case to demonstrate how it can lead to wrong data being received and errors happening is given below.

 {% gist sankha93/2fb81c491a5006e45530 %}

+The above sample sends the string `Haha🔫` but due to wrong `Content-Length` headers the server ends up receiving a garbage value.